 Neither cold temperatures nor a little snow will stop Philly runners.

 Just because it’s cold doesn’t mean you can’t get your mileage in.
-Read on for our guide to the best winter running trails in Philadelphia. / Photograph courtesy of local runner, Stacey Gross.
+Read on for our guide to the best winter running trails in Philadelphia. / Photograph courtesy of Stacey Gross.

 We know there are some hardcore runners out there who don’t let a little bit of snow — or frigid temperatures — get in the way of their endorphin highs.
 That’s why we chatted with the pros for the lowdown on running in Philly when the mercury drops.
-Remember, safety and warmth first when you’re winter running, friends!
+Remember, safety and warmth first when you’re running in the winter, friends!
 Make sure to be properly dressed when you head out — think cold-weather leggings, some type of head gear, gloves, an insulated jacket.
 Below, find where to go when there’s a bit of snow.

 For a Snow-Filled Jaunt in the Wiss